google/codeworld/web/help/GuideUnit1.md

 should run.
 Sometimes, like in the very first program you wrote, this is the only definition you need.
-But usually you will use other variables that the computer doesn't know *in* your definition of CodeWorld.
+But usually you will use other variables that the computer doesn't know *in* your definition of `program`.
 Just like you might if you were studying, the computer will look up those words, too.
 If their definitions use more words the computer doesn't know, it will look up *those* words, and so on, until it understands everything.